crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 > * and when, thirdly, he expresses his devotion in some _sustained and practical way_.

 (Apologies to women who are reading this.
-Royce uses masculine pronouns by default, though he includes all people in his thesis.)
+Royce uses masculine pronouns by default, though he means to include all people.)

 This definition has several striking features.
 They distinguish it from other ways of thinking about loyalty.